 This post may contain affiliate links.

-Today is the coolest food chemistry experiment ever.
+Today is the coolest food chemistry experiment ever- Homemade Gummy Juice Noodles.
 We turned juice into a solid gummy noodle-y string!
 We like food-related experiments!
-(Check out a couple of my others: Cake Chemistry, Rock Candy Geodes, Cake Chemistry)
+My kids like to call them “joodles”.

 I came across an experiment a while back that turns juice into spheres (little balls) and I really wanted to try it out.
 These juice spheres are made in fancy restaurants all the time.
 They look like little caviar balls.

-Food Chemistry: How to Turn Juice into a Solid
+Food Chemistry: How to Make Gummy Juice Noodles

 Tools & Supplies: